alexn11/stable-diffusion-image-archive-lob/README.md

 # app

 The app consists of the following elements:
-- a "random" button: generate a random key (image location) and its associated image
+- a "random" button: generate a random key and its associated image
 - a "prev" and "next" buttons: look up the image corresponding respectively to the previous or the next key from the current one
 - a "search again" button: search another image corresponding to the prompt given in the "prompt search" input
 - below the buttons: a text area below showing the key (with a copy button on its right side)